BetoHerbas/llm-compression-robustness/README.md

 # Safety-Efficiency Trade-offs: Evaluating the Impact of Prompt Compression on LLM Robustness Against Adversarial Attacks

-> **IEEE Conference Paper** — Companion repository with the full experimental pipeline, raw results, and figure generation scripts.
+> **JCC** — Companion repository with the full experimental pipeline, raw results, and figure generation scripts.

 ## Models Used